tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventCreate.md

 ### Behaviour

-#### Exact duplicate short circuit
+#### Handling of Exact Duplicates

-With the Patient Identifer for the incomeing event compare to all existing events for that Patient, if an exact match is found do not create a new event and return the existing, and mark with the meta.tag `exact-duplicate-not-created`.
+With the Patient Identifer for the incoming event compare to all existing events for that Patient, if an exact match is found do not create a new event and return the existing, and mark with the meta.tag `exact-duplicate-not-created`.
 * http resonse code 200
 * metag.tag `exact-duplicate-not-created`
 * immunization resource of the original duplicate event includeing resource.id